SuadeLabs/fire/documentation/properties/purpose.md

 > An **institutional protection scheme** is a contractual or statutory liability arrangement which protects those institutions and in particular ensures their liquidty and solvency where necessary;

 ### lifetime_mortgage
 A **lifetime_mortgage** is a very specific kind of British mortgage contract and is defined in the [FCA Handbook](https://www.handbook.fca.org.uk/handbook/glossary/G1294.html).
-It is geared towards customers of a certain age in order to release equity and typically repayment occurs at the time of the customers death when the property is sold.
+It is geared towards customers of a certain age in order to release equity and typically repayment occurs at the time of the customers death when the property is sold;

+### promotional_loan
+As outlined in [LCR][lcr] Article 31(9), a **promotional_loan**
+> shall be available only to persons who are not financial customers on a non-competitive, not for profit basis in order to promote public policy objectives of the Union or that Member State's central or regional government.
+It shall only be possible to draw on such facilities following the reasonably expected demand for a promotional loan and up to the amount of such demand provided there is a subsequent reporting on the use of the funds distributed;

 ### remortgage
 The **remortgage** value indicates a re-mortgage or refinancing of an existing property by an existing customer of the firm who had a loan with a **house_purchase** purpose.
 Note that this does not include re-mortgages of **first_time_buyer** and **buy_to_let** loans which should retain their respective purposes in the event of a re-mortgage.
 See [MLAR Definitions][mlardef] section E6.4/5.